Eugene Arhin responds to reports of divorce suit filed by wife

 He also denied reports of property acquisition and claims of physical abuse leveled against him as untrue.

-In a writ available to GhanaWeb, Gloria Assan Arhin, spouse of Eugene Arhin has filed for divorce at the Matrimonial Division of the Accra High Court citing reasons of him inflicting emotional, physical and verbal abuse on her.
+In a writ going round on social media, Gloria Assan Arhin, spouse of Eugene Arhin has filed for divorce at the Matrimonial Division of the Accra High Court citing reasons of him inflicting emotional, physical and verbal abuse on her.

 The suit filed on Wednesday February 10, 2021 claimed that during the duration of their marriage, they have jointly acquired and developed a number of properties across the country.